Andy Brick is a prolific composer, conductor and

 for such popular video game titles as Sim City,

-Andy's scores have appeared in a number of animated feature and short films including Little Mermaid II, The Lady and The Tramp II, and the Academy Award nominated Runaway.
-In 2007 Andy was commissioned by Walt Disney to compose and conduct music for Sinbad's Storybook Adventure.
-In 2008 Disney/ABC Television again commissioned Andy to write new music for ABC's legendary Schoolhouse Rock series.
+Andy's scores have appeared in a number of animated feature and short films including Little Mermaid II, The Lady and The Tramp II, Sinbad's Storybook Adventure, and the Academy Award nominated Runaway.
+Disney/ABC Television also commissioned Andy to write new music for ABC's legendary Schoolhouse Rock series.
 His Tone Poem The Story of The Red Rose was used in its entirety on the film of the same name and earned him best original score for the film which debuted at the Sundance Film Festival.
-In 2011 his score for the independent film SHIFT helped that film earn the highest of artistic accolades when it was acquired as part of the permanent film exhibition at the Museum of Contemporary Art in Miami.
+His score for the film SHIFT helped that film earn the highest of artistic accolades when it was acquired as part of the permanent film exhibition at the Museum of Contemporary Art in Miami.